Fl1s/Fl1s/README.md

 **`A little more about me :`**
 My name is Max, 16 y.o.

 I want to go in the areas of Backend developer / Software Engineer.
-I actively pump in Soft-skills and Hard-skills.
+I actively improve in Soft-skills and Hard-skills.
 I try to be sociable, if suddenly I am out of sorts, it means I didn’t get enough sleep.

 ### 💻Languages and Tools :